sujeetkrsingh/Awesome/README.md

 # Awesome
 Awesome Responsive Under Construction HTML+CSS+PHP Template

-Thank you for downloading Awesome Under Constructon Landing Theme.
+Awesome is a fully customizable responsive under construction html page.
+The attachment have a Readme file that contains all information about the editing the main coming soon page along with the line number.Following are the instructions to configure the theme.

-Following are the instructions to configure the theme.
+Following are the customization steps of this template:-

 1. Change the company Logo
 	a.
 Replace the img/logo.png file with your logo file with appropriate size.